Associated Grocers of New England

 Associated Grocers of New England (AGNE) is a retailers' cooperative serving over six hundred independent grocery stores and convenience stores, in Connecticut, Maine, Massachusetts, New Hampshire, New York, Rhode Island, Vermont, and Pennsylvania.
 It was founded in 1946 as New Hampshire Wholesale Grocers and took the present name in 1969.
 AGNE is a member of Retailer Owned Food Distributors & Associates.
 It distributes Shurfine products in its stores.
 It is based in Pembroke, New Hampshire.

-AGNE operates Vista Foods supermarkets in Laconia, New Hampshire and Newport, Vermont, Harvest Market in Bedford, Hollis and Wolfeboro New Hampshire, and Sully's Superette in Goffstown and Allenstown, New Hampshire.
+AGNE operates Vista Foods supermarkets in Laconia, New Hampshire and Newport, Vermont, Harvest Market in Bedford, Hollis and Wolfeboro New Hampshire, Sully's Superette in Goffstown and Allenstown, New Hampshire, Village Markets Londonderry, Stowe and Waterbury in Vermont, and Berlin Marketplace, Jericho Market, Richmond Market & Beverage, Shelburn Grocery, Woodstock Market, and Essex Market in Vermont.